Rossakis/ECSParticleSystem/README.md

 ## Project Structure

-- `ECSParticleSystem/` — Source code for both ECS and array-based particle systems
+- `ECSParticleSystem/` â€” Source code for both ECS and array-based particle systems
 - Uses **C++20** standard
 - Relies on **Raylib** for rendering and **EnTT** for ECS